Ikast Håndbold

 Ikast Håndbold is a Danish professional women's handball club based in Ikast.
 They have competed in Damehåndboldligaen, Denmark's primary handball league, since 1991.

 History

-The club was founded as Ikast FS Håndboldafdeling on 20 June 1970 as a merger of the handball departments of Ikast DUI and Ikast Skytte Gymnastik Forening.
+The club was founded as Ikast FS Håndboldafdeling on 20 June 1970 as a merger of the handball departments of Ikast DUI and Ikast Skytte Gymnastik Forening as a part of the multi-sports club Ikast FS.
 Their breakthrough came in 1991 when they won the Danish Cup and reached the top division, Dame Håndbold Ligaen.
-They saw success again in 1998 as they won their first and only Danish Championship gold.
+They saw success again in 1998 as they won their first Danish Championship gold.

+In 1997 the elite team was placed in the company Ikast FS Elitehåndbold ApS, and they became the first Danish handball team selling stocks.
+In 1999 they established coorporation with Bording KFUM, and changed name to Ikast-Bording EH.

 At the beginning of November 2008, it was announced that the professional division of Ikast-Brande EH had been taken over by football club FC Midtjylland.
 As a result, the team changed their name to FC Midtjylland Håndbold and switched colors from blue and yellow to red and black.
 In November 2017, it was announced that FC Midtjylland had sold off the handball team to a group of investors.
 From the 2018–19 season, they were renamed Herning Ikast Håndbold.
+In 2023 the name was changed to Ikast Håndbold to signify the connection to the founding clubs in Ikast.